 The NIH scoring system changed in 2009.
 The current system uses integer values, where 1 is the best score and 9 is the worst.

-It is important that you read and follow the guidelines in the scoring document and the Program Project Review Criteria.
+It is important that you read and follow the guidelines in the scoring document and the Program Project Review Criteria described in the FOA.
 The numeric scores that you give should correspond well with your written critiques.

 For each individual subproject: